-Student of the week: Hanson Fernandes
+Student of the week: Jordan Andrew

-How would you describe yourself in three words Hanson?
+How would you describe yourself in three words?

-What drove you to pick this course?
+What drove you to pick your course/subject?

 What are your dreams and aspirations?

 How have your teachers and tutors supported you in your studies and aspirations?

 What is your advice for students who are considering coming to NewVIc?

-So whats next for you now?
+So what's next for you when you leave NewVIc?

 In this sectionNews stories Student of the week My NewVIc story Events Published articles NewVIc lectures